NaitLee/PHFS/README.md

 2. Install [WSGIserver](https://pypi.org/project/WSGIserver/#files) by either using `pip` or placing the file `WSGIserver-(version)/wsgiserver.py` from downloaded archive to cloned repo.

+3. Get [sha256.js](https://github.com/AndersLindman/SHA256), place into repo folder.

-3. Pick a HFS template (for HFS 2.4), rename it to `hfs.tpl` and place into cloned repo.
+4. Pick a HFS template (for HFS 2.4), rename it to `hfs.tpl` and place into cloned repo.

-4. Configure port, base folder and upload-allowed folders in `hfs.ini`.
+5. Configure port, base folder, upload-allowed folders and accounts in `hfs.ini`.
+Note: `hfs.ini` of original HFS is not compatible to PHFS.

-5. For running a server, open `run.py`; for developing, open `test.py`.
+6. For running a server, open `run.py`; for developing, open `test.py`.

 Template choices: